DebottamMandal123/Build.dev/README.md

 npm run dev
 ```

-Open `http://localhost:3000` in your browser to experience CodeMind AI locally.
+Open `http://localhost:3000` in your browser to experience Build.dev locally.